jannikmi/timezonefinder/README.rst

 Comparison to pytzwhere
 =======================

+This project has originally been derived from `pytzwhere <https://pypi.python.org/pypi/tzwhere>`__ (`github <https://github.com/pegler/pytzwhere>`__), but aims at providing improved performance and usability.

+``pytzwhere`` is parsing a 76MB .csv file (floats stored as strings!) completely into memory and computing shortcuts from this data on every startup.
+This is time, memory and CPU consuming.
+Additionally calculating with floats is slow, keeping those 4M+ floats in the RAM all the time is unnecessary and the precision of floats is not even needed in this case (s. detailed comparison and speed tests below).

 In comparison most notably initialisation time and memory usage are significantly reduced.
 ``pytzwhere`` is using up to 450MB of RAM (with ``shapely`` and ``numpy`` active), because it is parsing and keeping all the timezone polygons in the memory.